PiHw/Pi-Kitchen/sdcard/pi-kitchen/direct-network/README.md

 Each recipe can use up to three files (one for each of the three main partitions - boot, root and data).

 > <img style="float:left" src="https://raw.githubusercontent.com/PiHw/Pi-Kitchen/master/markdown_source/markdown/img/note.png" height=40/>
 > **NOTE:** The data partition does not normally exist for most installations unless manually selected.
-However you can also include this partition automatically if desired (see the [Pi-Kitchen: Automatic Installations](PiKitchen-AutomaticInstallations.md) guide for more details).
+However you can also include this partition automatically if desired (see the [Pi-Kitchen: Automatic Installations](PiKitchen-AutomaticInstallations.md) guide for more details).<p>

 You will need to suitably rename or copy the content of each of the following files into your recipe files (i.e. <code>RaspbianPiKitchen_root.txt</code>) and place them in your os folder in the NOOBS partition (i.e. <code>os/Raspbian</code>).<p>